Business Compliance Implications of Federal Hazardous Materials Law

-This reflection is based on concepts discussed in Chapter 1 of Chemistry of Hazardous Materials by Meyer & Mauerman.
-It is not meant to be a summary of the chapter, but a business application commentary, in addition to other relevant information obtained outside of the book pertaining to the topic.
+This is a review of Chapter 1 of Chemistry of Hazardous Materials by Meyer & Mauerman.
+It is not meant to be a summary of the chapter, but a few insights I learned and my general thoughts for application to a business.
+Though the book calls this chapter “Introduction”, we might call this chapter “Business Compliance Implications of Federal Hazardous Materials Law”

-16 CFR 1500.121 states that a label be placed on all consumer products that contain hazardous substances.
+An example of what I learned is that 16 CFR 1500.121 states that a label be placed on all consumer products that contain hazardous substances.
 We must understand and read these labels, as well as keep these products out of reach of children.
-As of January 1, 2022, the civil penalty amounts for violating the Consumer Product Safety Act (CPSA) “are $120,000 for each violation and $17,150,000 for any related series of violations”.(1) Furthermore, 16 CFR 1500.130 requires flammable substances which are self-pressurized to have a specific label.
+As of January 1, 2022, the civil penalty amounts for violating the Consumer Product Safety Act (CPSA) “are $120,000 for each violation and $17,150,000 for any related series of violations”.(1)

 Check with local, state, and fire authorities to see if further action is required in addition to the above.